English (BA)

 Community Engagement: Learn While Serving Others

-Helping others is a way of life at USF.
-Our English faculty members find exciting ways to embed service-learning into class.
+Helping others is a way of life at Saint Francis.
+Our English faculty members find exciting ways to embed service learning into class.
 A recent highlight: Students in the Marginalized Voices course collaborated on a storytelling project with The Center for Nonviolence and the YWCA.

 Campus Publications: Join the Sullivan Staff